MicrosoftDocs/customer-insights/ci-docs/trial-faq.md

 ### What are the trial limits and quotas?

-- You can't use your own Azure Data Lake storage account to store output data during a trial.
+- You can't use your own Azure Data Lake storage account to store output data during a trial of audience insights.
 However, you can ingest data from a Data Lake storage account.
-- You can store a up to 3 GB data in the Dataverse environment that gets provisioned automatically when you start a Customer Insights trial.
+- You can store a up to 3 GB of data in the Dataverse environment that gets provisioned automatically when you start a Customer Insights trial.

 ## Customer Insights-specific questions